Cherish13/alx-low_level_programming/0x0A-argc_argv/README.md

-Write a program that adds positive numbers.
+Write a program that prints the minimum number of coins to make change for an amount of money.